ManniGill/azure-docs/articles/role-based-access-control/transfer-subscription.md

 1. Prepare for the transfer

-1. Transfer the Azure subscription to a different directory
+1. Transfer the Azure subscription to a different directory.

-1. Re-create resources in the target directory such as role assignments, custom roles, and managed identities
+1. Re-create resources in the target directory such as role assignments, custom roles, and managed identities.

     ![Transfer subscription diagram](./media/transfer-subscription/transfer-subscription.png)